 Moreover, according to Article 43(1) of IFR, Investment Firms shall hold an amount of Liquid assets equivalent to at least one third of their Fixed Overhead Requirement.
-As at 31 of December 2021, no issues exist as CISCO meets the IFR Liquidity Requirement.
-Specifically, as at 31 December 2021, the Liquid Assets of the Company amounted to \notin 920k, which exceeded the Liquidity Requirement of \notin 148k.
+As at 31 of December 2022, no issues exist as CISCO meets the IFR Liquidity Requirement.
+Specifically, as of 31 December 2022, the Liquid Assets of the Company amounted to $\notin$ 742k, which exceeded the Liquidity Requirement of $\notin$ 177k.